mishraankit07/websockets-messenger/README.md

 The images and video files uploaded by a client are stored in an AWS S3 bucket for lower latency and better performance during communication and faster rendering on the client side.

-The setup is dockerized and can be found here: https://hub.docker.com/repository/docker/anky008/messenger/general